dhoizner/www.pendomness.com/_posts/2016-04-21-uh-oh-i-fount-my-grail-pen-but-its-broken.markdown

 ---
 ![Atlanta Pen Show](/images/grail-pen-broken/atlanta-header.jpg)

-I am finally recovering from this past weekend's adventures at the [Atlanta Pen Show](http://atlantapenshow.com) (more detailed recap to come), and wanted to relay the story of one of the most memorable purchases I have ever made.
+I am finally recovering from this past weekend's adventures at the [Atlanta Pen Show](http://atlantapenshow.com), and wanted to relay the story of one of the most memorable purchases I have ever made.

 As I was wandering the show halls on Friday, bleary-eyed from lack of sleep, out of the corner of my eye I caught sight of a pen.
 A pen that has long been out of production; a pen that almost never comes up for sale.
 It just so happens that this is a pen that my friend, [Thomas Hall](http://penucopia.com), has been talking to me about for months.
 The [OMAS T2](http://nibs.com/OmasT2LimitedEdition.htm).